gerlero/PCHIPInterpolation.jl/README.md

 ### Extrapolations

-We can also using the cubic polynomial at the first and last intervals to extrapolate values outside the domain of `itp.xs` by setting `itp.extrapolate = true` (default is false) or in the constructor:
+We can also using the cubic polynomial at the first and last intervals to extrapolate values outside the domain of `itp.xs` by setting `itp.extrapolate = true` (default is false) in the constructor:
 ```jl
 itp = Interpolator(xs, ys; extrapolate = true)
 ```